metalsmith/default-values/README.md

 `@metalsmith/default-values` takes an array of defaults sets or a single defaults set.
 The defaults set has the following properties:

 - `pattern` (`string|string[]`): One or more glob patterns to match file paths.
 Defaults to `'**'` (all).
 - `defaults` (`Object<string, any>`): An object whose key-value pairs will be added to file metadata.
-You can also specify a function `callback(file)` to set dynamic defaults based on other, existing file metadata.
+You can also specify a function `callback(file, metadata)` to set dynamic defaults based on existing file or global metadata.
 - `strategy` (`'keep'|'overwrite'`): Strategy to handle setting defaults to keys that are aleady defined.

 ### Examples